-Getting to know your wireless router
+Getting to know your router

-The N600 Wireless Dual Band Gigabit Router Premium Edition WNDR3800 provides high-performance wireless Internet access that is ideal for high-demand applications such as streaming HD video and multiplayer games.
-Its dual band design provides the maximum flexibility for configuring a home network.
+The N600 Wireless Dual Band Gigabit Router WNDRMAC provides high-performance wireless Internet access.
+Its dual band design provides the maximum flexibility for a home network.
 This is because the router contains two different types of wireless radios to support connections on both 2.4 GHz and 5.0 GHz wireless links.